snwfdhmp/git-ls/README.md

   -s, --short     Use ⇣⇡↕!+? symbols for status
   -i, --ignore    Only repo with status flags
   -q, --quiet     Do not show progress
+  --update        Upgrade git-ls with latest version --upgrade       Alias for --update
 ```